yana-yelnikova/Layered-Recommender-System/database_scripts/README.md

-### 1. Area Coefficient Calculation
+# Analytical Database Schema Scripts

+This directory contains the SQL scripts responsible for creating and populating the core analytical tables in the database.
+These tables are designed to pre-calculate and aggregate data, which significantly improves the performance and simplifies the logic of the downstream Python labeling scripts.

+The scripts should be run in the order presented below.

+---
+## 1. `creating_district_attributes.sql`

+This script is responsible for creating the **`berlin_source_data.district_attributes`** table.

+The purpose of this table is to store pre-calculated, static metrics for each district, eliminating the need for repeated, expensive calculations.
+It contains the following key metrics:

-To account for significant differences in the geographical size of the districts, a normalization coefficient was calculated.
+* **`area_sq_km` and `area_coefficient`**: The absolute area and a normalized coefficient to account for significant differences in the geographical size of the districts.

-1.  **Area Calculation**: The area of each district was calculated in square kilometers (km²) using its geospatial data.
-2.  **Average Area**: The average area of all districts was determined.
+* **`inhabitants` and `population_coefficient`**: The total population and a normalized coefficient to account for differences in population size.

+These coefficients are fundamental for the fair, scaled comparisons used in the tagging logic.

+#### Area Coefficient Calculation
-3.  **Coefficient Assignment**: Each district was assigned an `area_coefficient` based on the following formula:
+The `area_coefficient` is calculated based on the following formula:

-    $$
-    \text{Coefficient}_{\text{district}} = \frac{\text{Area}_{\text{district}}}{\text{Area}_{\text{average}}}
-    $$

-This coefficient represents how much larger or smaller a district is compared to the average.
-It is used to create a scaled, fair threshold for evaluating metrics like the number of transport stops.
+`Coefficient_district = Area_district / Area_average`

-### 2. Population Coefficient Calculation
+#### Population Coefficient Calculation

-To account for significant differences in the population of the districts, a normalization coefficient was calculated.

-* **Population Count:** The number of inhabitants for each district was sourced from the database.
-* **Average Population:** The average population across all districts was determined.
-* **Coefficient Assignment:** Each district was assigned a `population_coefficient` based on the following formula:
+The `population_coefficient` is calculated based on the following formula:

-$$
-\text{Coefficient}_{\text{population}} = \frac{\text{Population}_{\text{district}}}{\text{Population}_{\text{average}}}
-$$

-This coefficient represents how much more or less populous a district is compared to the average.
-It is used to create a scaled, fair threshold for evaluating metrics on a per-capita basis (e.g., the number of sports facilities per resident).

-#### Database Implementation
-To optimize performance, these calculations of area coefficient are performed directly in the database using PostGIS.
-The SQL script used to create and populate the table is located at `features/creating_district_attributes.sql`.
-The results are stored in a persistent table named **`berlin_source_data.district_attributes`**, which contains the `district_id`, `area_sq_km`, and `area_coefficient`, `inhabitants` and `population_coefficient` eliminating the need for repeated calculations.

-### 3. Centralized Feature Table

-To streamline the labeling process and improve performance, a centralized feature table has been created at **`berlin_labels.district_features`**.

-This table contains pre-aggregated data for each district (e.g., the total count of bus stops, banks, etc.), eliminating the need for each script to perform these calculations on the fly.
-All labeling scripts should now source their data from this single, efficient table.
+`Coefficient_population = Population_district / Population_average`

+---
+## 2. `creating_district_features.sql`

+This script is responsible for creating the central "feature table" at **`berlin_labels.district_features`**.

+This table serves as the single source of truth for all pre-aggregated data needed by the Python labeling scripts.
+It contains a wide format with one row per district and columns representing the total count of various amenities (e.g., `bus_tram_stop_count`, `bank_count`, `num_gyms`, etc.).
+This approach moves heavy data processing from Python into the database, making the analytical scripts significantly faster.

 ### How to Contribute

-If your tagging logic requires a new, calculated metric (like the count of kindergartens or the total length of bike lanes), you must **add the corresponding column to this central feature table**.
-Please update the main SQL script responsible for creating this table to include your new feature.
+If your tagging logic requires a new, calculated metric (like the count of kindergartens), you must **add the corresponding column to this central feature table**.
+Please update this main SQL script to include your new feature.
 This ensures that all calculated data is available in one consistent location for the entire project.

-The script for creating and populating this table can be found at: `features/creating_district_features.sql`

-### 4. Final Tag Table
+---
+## 3. `creating_district_labels_new.sql`

-To store the final output of the labeling scripts, a dedicated table has been created at **`berlin_labels.district_labels_new`**.
+This script is responsible for creating the final output table at **`berlin_labels.district_labels_new`**.

-This table has a standardized structure (`district_id`, `category`, `label`) and is designed to aggregate the results from all individual analysis scripts.
-A primary key on `(district_id, label)` prevents duplicate entries, and a foreign key links `district_id` to the main `districts` table to ensure data integrity.

-The SQL script used to create this table is located at `features/creating_district_labels_new.sql`.
-Individual scripts should now be configured to append their results to this central table.
+This table is designed to store the results from all individual Python labeling scripts.
+It uses a standardized "long" format (`district_id`, `category`, `label`) which is highly scalable.
+The table includes a primary key to prevent duplicate entries and a foreign key to the main `districts` table to ensure data integrity.
+Individual Python scripts should be configured to append their results to this central table.